Information about Mates And Dates

 We host a dance on the second Friday of odd number months.

-We often have a dance lesson and always have catered food.
+We often have a dance lesson and always have catered food

 We hold our dances in Mountain View

-are "Dressy" or "Dance Casual".
+being "Dressy" or "Dance Casual".

 The venue provides a nice dance floor